Senior Exercise Contract

 - Abstract - A paragraph outlining the problem you are going to study and summarizing the research activity you have undertaken.

 - Introduction - A comprehensive introduction in which you clearly state why the problem you have chosen is scientifically interesting and worthy of study.
 You should summarize the research performed in the field, citing specific experimental studies, and define unanswered questions.
 Finally, you should clearly and succinctly define the Specific Aims of your research.
 Be sure that you clearly describe the question you are investigating and place it in context of previous research that has been done in the field, which you describe.
-The introduction may be limited to 4-5 pages and not be an all inclusive introduction to the entire field in which you are working.
+The introduction may be limited to 4-5 pages and not be an all inclusive introduction to the entire field in which you are working and it is due at the end of the first semester (see deadlines section).

 - Materials and Methods - A description of the techniques and procedures that you carried out.
 This should be in sufficient detail so that another scientist, wishing to do so, could repeat your experiments.